pkboom/albert-batch/README.md

 # Git clone

-This extension will run batches in `./batches.json`.
+This extension will run a batch in `./batches.json`.

 ### Trigger